dconco/phpspa/docs/programmatic-navigation-with-navigate.md

 While `<Component.Link />` is perfect for user-driven navigation, you'll sometimes need to redirect a user automatically based on some logic (e.g., after a form submission).

 For this, use the `<Component.Navigate />` component.
-When `phpspa` renders this component, it triggers an immediate, client-side redirect without a full page reload.
+When PhpSPA renders this component, it triggers an immediate, client-side redirect without a full page reload.

 -----